Steve Rider: Awards

 Rider has twice won the Royal Television Society's Sports Presenter of the Year award, in 1994 and 1996, as well as being nominated on numerous occasions.
 At the 2004 RTS Sports Television Awards, the BBC coverage of the Coxless Fours at the Athens Olympics was awarded Sports Programme of the Year which was described as having "superb contributions from Steve Rider and Sir Steve Redgrave in particular."
 Rider won a BAFTA TV award for ITVs coverage of the 2008 F1 Brazilian Grand Prix.

 Personal life

-Rider married Jane Eydmann in November 1985 in Camden.
-The couple have two children, a son and daughter.

-The family live in Maidenhead, and have a second home in East Portlemouth, Devon.
+Rider has two children with his wife Jane.
+The family have a second home in East Portlemouth, Devon.
 It was reported in 2009 that Rider was one of a number of people who had objected to the building of affordable housing within East Portlemouth.
 The objections were quashed by South Hams council.
+Rider said he was supportive of affordable housing, but the location of East Portlemouth was "not appropriate", stating it threatened the community's "peace and solitude".